 If you plan on running Test Studio test automation on Windows Server OS and use IE, turn off the Windows component Internet Explorer Enhanced Security Configuration.

-Visual Studio 2017 requires additional feature in its installation to be compatible with the Test Studio plugin for Visual Studio.
+Visual Studio 2017 requires an additional feature in its installation to be compatible with the Test Studio plugin for Visual Studio.

 Before installing Test Studio, you need to modify the Visual Studio 2017 installation and add the Testing Tools Core Features component under Debugging and Testing section.
-Once you enable this component complete the Visual Studio 2017 standard installation process.
+Once you enable this component, complete the Visual Studio 2017 standard installation process.
 Then perform the standard Test Studio installation.

 The below steps are applicable for Windows Server versions 2012, 2016, 2019.